adamw1221/CS495-Lab-Inventory-Group-F/test.md

             1. **curl -I https://lab-inventory-6d96bc525443.herokuapp.com/login**
         2. You should get this response: **HTTP/1.1 200 OK**
         3. An error would return something like **HTTP/1.1 404 Not Found**
-        4. You can also past the link **https://lab-inventory-6d96bc525443.herokuapp.com/login** into your browser to  visit the site.
+        4. You can also paste the link **https://lab-inventory-6d96bc525443.herokuapp.com/login** into your browser to  visit the site.
 If it serves you the login page then the server is up.
 Otherwise, you should get a heroku error message page.

 3. User login